Toboggan (roller coaster)

 A Toboggan is a portable roller coaster model that was produced by Chance Rides (then Chance Industries) from 1969 to the mid-1970s.
-The coaster features a small ride vehicle, which can hold a maximum of two people, that climbs vertically inside a hollow steel tower, then spirals back down around the outside of the same tower.
-There is a small section of track at the base of the tower with three small dips and two turns to bring the ride vehicle back to the station.
-Each vehicle has a single rubber tire with a hydraulic clutch braking system that governs the speed of the vehicle as it descends the tower.
-The rubber tire engages a center rail that begins halfway through the first spiral.
+The coaster features a small ride vehicle which can hold a maximum of two people.
 The ride stands 45 feet tall with a track length of 450 feet.
-A typical ride cycle lasts approximately 70 seconds.

 History

 The coaster was invented by Walter House of Amarillo, Texas.
 Chance acquired the manufacturing rights and began producing it in 1969.
 The coaster was designed to be a carnival ride, fitting on two trailers, but several units were purchased by amusement parks where they were set up as permanent attractions.
 When the ride was first sold in 1969, it had a price tag of $35,000.
 Chance built 32 Toboggans, four of which still operate as permanent attractions at amusement parks.
 A few can also be found at traveling carnivals throughout the world.

+Ride experience

+Riders sit in an enclosed car.
+The car climbs vertically inside a hollow steel tower, then spirals back down around the outside of the same tower.
+Each vehicle has a single rubber tire with a hydraulic clutch braking system that governs the speed of the vehicle as it descends the tower.
+The rubber tire engages a center rail that begins halfway through the first spiral.
+There is a small section of track at the base of the tower with three small dips and two turns to bring the ride vehicle back to the station.
+A typical ride cycle lasts approximately 70 seconds.